Apple Cup, other UW football traditions at stake in conference discussions

 “And we’ve seen that happen across the landscape of college football,” Huard explained.
 “We have seen some of these unbelievable, generational rivalries go away.
 When you don’t have one acting voice, one acting shield, one acting commissioner, and you have a lot of fiefdoms.
 And then independent universities looking out for their own best interests.
 You run into challenges like these.”

-Huard said that once USC and UCLA decided to leave the Pac-12, the domino effect began with Colorado leaving and looking like UW and Oregon as well.
+Huard said that once USC and UCLA decided to leave the Pac-12, the domino effect began with Colorado leaving with UW and Oregon potentially following suit.

 The Pac-12 is hoping to keep its remaining members together with a media rights deal that would make Apple TV the conference’s primary home, ESPN reported Tuesday.